Skip to main content

 subscription_id = data.azurerm_subscription.current.subscription_id

-has_rbac_support = true # or false if KeyVault is using Access Policies
+has_rbac_support = true # or false if KeyVault uses Access Policies

 }